 A new Cadet class normally starts every other Monday at the COTA Tucson campus, and we sometimes hold regional academies at other prison locations around the state, based on staffing needs.
 COTA classes typically range from 25-45 students.

 The pre-service, correctional officer academy program is seven weeks long.
 Our curriculum is approved by the Arizona Peace Officer Standards and Training Board (AzPOST) and actual college credit for the program is awarded by Rio Salado College.
-Most of our Cadets are employed by ADC; however, we also accept and train county, tribal and municipal detention officers who have intergovenmental agreements with ADC for this training.
+Most of our Cadets are employed by ADCRR; however, we also accept and train county, tribal and municipal detention officers who have intergovenmental agreements with ADCRR for this training.

 Generally, we have 3-4 different academy classes running at any given time, with a new class starting and one graduating every other week.
 The class start schedule can be adjusted to meet staffing needs around the state.
 The seven week program is divided into three phases.
 Each phase is designed to address the different developmental levels of each class.
 As cadets progress in this pre-service training our instructional posture is intended to maximize learning and applying skills as they are learned to reinforce positive behaviors in the field.
 Cadets look forward to educational challenges during their time at COTA as well as a unique opportunity to bond with other Correctional professionals and develop the esprit de corps so important to a team-oriented profession like Corrections.
 We also accept Cadets into the program from county jails and detention centers around the state.
 Cadets are assessed in six primary areas.